osmfaria/hanoi-tower/README.md

 # Tower of hanoi

-This is the very first react frontend that I developed!
-It is an food ecommerce!
+This is the tower of hanoi game repo.

 > Check the app running [here](https://osmfaria.github.io/hanoi-tower/).